huggingface/blog/sentence-transformers-in-the-hub.md

 ## What's next?

 Moving forward, we want to make this integration even more useful.
-In our roadmap, we expect training and evaluation data to be included in the automatically created model card.
+In our roadmap, we expect training and evaluation data to be included in the automatically created model card, like is the case in `transformers` from version `v4.8`.

 And what's next for you?
 We're very excited to see your contributions!
 If you already have a `Sentence Transformer` repo in the Hub, you can now enable the widget and Inference API by changing the model card metadata.